 Welcome

-I am a Ph.D. candidate in political science at the University of California, San Diego.
-For the summer of 2022, I was a Summer Associate with the RAND Center for Analysis of U.S. Grand Strategy, and for the 2020-2021 academic year I was a Hans J. Morgenthau Fellow (non-resident) at the Notre Dame International Security Center.
-My research and teaching interests include congressional-executive relations in U.S. foreign policy, constitutional law, the U.S.-China relationship, and international security.
+I recently completed my Ph.D. in political science at the University of California San Diego.
+For the 2023-2024 academic year I will be a Postdoctoral Research Fellow with the International Security Program at the Harvard Kennedy School's Belfer Center for Science and International Affairs.
+For the summer of 2022, I was a Summer Associate with the RAND Center for Analysis of U.S. Grand Strategy, and for the 2020-2021 academic year I was a Hans J. Morgenthau Fellow at the Notre Dame International Security Center.
+My research and teaching interests include congressional-executive relations in U.S. foreign policy, constitutional law, the U.S.-China relationship, and the relationship between technology & international security.
 I have been a graduate student researcher for the Center for Peace and Security Studies (cPASS) and the 21st Century China Center, and am currently a research affiliate at the UC Institute on Global Conflict and Cooperation (IGCC).
-My work has been published by International Studies Quarterly, The National Interest, and Lawfare, and I hold a B.A. in Economics with a minor in Chinese from the University of California, Davis, and a J.D.—with a specialization in International and Comparative Law—from the UCLA School of Law.
+My work has been published by International Studies Quarterly, The National Interest, The Diplomat, Lawfare, and other outlets.
+I have served as the instructor of record for classes on the Presidency, the U.S. Congress, and the Cold War.
+I hold a B.A. in Economics with a minor in Chinese from the University of California, Davis, and a J.D.—with a specialization in International and Comparative Law—from the UCLA School of Law.

 Education